is now available! Read about the new features and fixes from November.

 Rename symbol

-Renaming is a common operation related to refactoring source code and VS Code has a separate Rename Symbol command (F2).
-Some languages support rename symbol across files.
-Press F2 and then type the new desired name and press Enter.
-All usages of the symbol will be renamed, across files.
+Renaming is a common operation related to refactoring source code, and VS Code has a separate Rename Symbol command (F2).
+Some languages support renaming a symbol across files.
+Press F2, type the new desired name, and press Enter.
+All instances of the symbol across all files will be renamed.

 Rename